 Previously, couples that met online would often agree on a good cover story in order to hide that fact; these days however, people are more willing to admit to having an online dating profile and to openly discuss their online dating activity.
 We do almost everything else online, shop for everything from white goods to sports shoes, rent movies, pay bills, find a place to live, why not meet a new partner?
 The problem is that when we do these other things we often shop around and compare, expect minimum inconvenience and to have most – if not all – of the criteria on our predetermined wish list met, and that attitude is creeping into online dating.

-Prior to the emergence of online dating meeting people was not so easy and we often met through mutual friends and common activities which allowed a slower relationship to build.
+Prior to the emergence of online dating meeting people was not so easy and we often met through mutual friends and common activities which allowed a slower relationship to build and with greater accountability attached.
 We got to know the person, the good and the bad, before launching into a relationship with them, so we were more willing to overlook faults and more likely to ride out the rough patches and find compromise through the ‘getting to know you’ period.

 And so it continues.